 Seven Reasons To Start Bookkeeping

-Like it or not, the way you manage your bookkeeping will determine whether your business succeeds or fails.
+The way in which one manages their bookkeeping is a large factor in determining whether a business succeeds or fails.
 Our studies show that 47% of small businesses want help with accounting when first starting out.

-There are so many aspects of bookkeeping that can impact your business.
+There are multiple aspects of bookkeeping that can greatly impact a business.
 Forget to pay a bill and your credit could suffer.
-Don’t keep track of receipts, and you’ll miss out on tax deductions.
-Lose track of your invoices coming in, and you’ll lose money.
-In this blog I’ll show you why bookkeeping is so important and how you can get help.
+Forget to keep track of receipts, and you’ll miss out on tax deductions.
+Lose track of invoices coming in, and it'll be hard to maintain cash flow.
+We'll explore why bookkeeping is so important!

 What do you mean by “Bookkeeping”?

-Bookkeeping is where you keep track of your financial transactions so you can effectively manage your business and meet your tax requirements.
+Bookkeeping is keeping track of financial transactions to effectively manage your business and meet tax requirements.
 Instead of books, think of them as your financial records.
-These records have important information such as your revenue, expenses and cash flow.
-By keeping these organised, you can see your overall financial performance.
+These records have important information such as revenue, expenses and cash flow.
+By keeping these organised, you can track your overall financial performance.

 1. Manage your cash flow effectively

 Effective cash flow management would not be possible without organised books.
-Having positive cash flow is required to run the daily operations of your business.
-If you’re not sure of your cash flow status, there is a high chance your business will fail.
+Having positive cash flow is required to run the daily operations of a business.
+If you’re not sure of your business' cash flow status, there is a high chance your business may fail.
 Keeping track of your invoices and receipts is a great first step to getting your books up to date.

 2. Evaluate your business performance

-Bookkeeping allows you to see your financial position any time you need it.
-With a quick glance, you can evaluate the performance of your business to know if you are growing or declining.
-Having these numbers at your fingertips is really useful when making important financial decisions.
+Bookkeeping allows you to see your financial position at any time.
+With a quick glance, you can evaluate the performance of your business to know if you're growing or declining.
+Having these numbers at your fingertips is useful when making important financial decisions.

 3. Grow your business

-If your records are easily accessible, you can start to make important decisions about growing your business.
-You will be able to see areas in your business where you can improve and where there are opportunities to make money.
-For example, you can easily identify your expenses and where you can cut costs.
+If records are easily accessible, you can start to make important decisions about growing your business.
+You can identify areas in your business to improve and where there are opportunities to make money.
+For example, you can easily identify expenses and where you can cut costs.
 This will ensure the long-term growth of your business as you make more cost-effective decisions.

 4. Plan for the future